 - Unlimited Plugins – WordPress also offers thousands of plugins, add-ons, and extensions to add extra power and features to your website.

 - Easy Integration – Because WordPress is so popular, you can continue to use your favorite tools with your WordPress site.
-Most tools and apps integrate easily with WordPress such as email marketing tools, CRM software, payment gateways such as PayPal, and much more.
+Most tools and apps integrate easily with WordPress such as email marketing tools, Customer Relationship Management software, payment gateways such as PayPal, and much more.

 - Community – Another benefit of the popularity of WordPress, is the community.
 The WordPress community is so huge that there’s a ton of forums, tutorials, and websites online (such as IsItWP) where you can learn everything you need to about the software.